shaiyon/SubredditBot/README.md

 ## Abstract

 This project is a reddit bot that generates coherent, humorous responses to a user prompt when invoked.
-For text generation, it employs the state of the art GPT-2 language model developed by OpenAI with tensorflow, fine-tuned with reddit comment data from any set of subreddits desired.
-Using Python, I cleaned the comment data for modeling, and am currently adjusting model hyperparameters and code for optimum generation.
-Additionally, I will develop a bot that responds to any comment starting with "WatchBot, " in the /r/Watches subreddit, using the text after the comma as a prompt the bot uses to generate a random amount of text (1-3 paragraphs) in response.
+For text generation, it employs the state of the art GPT-2 language model developed by OpenAI with tensorflow, fine-tuned with reddit comment data from a set of subreddits.
+I wrote a script to clean and encode reddit comment data for modeling, and am currently adjusting model hyperparameters for optimum generation.
+Additionally, I am developing a bot that will reply to any comment on reddit containing the bot's name, using the text in the comment as the prompt for generation.
+All of the code is extremely modular, and replicating my results very easy!

 ## Motivation